tessG/Torsdagsopgaver4-Scanner-and-File/README.md

    + case 4 will print "Ending game"

 4.j In the main method call the  <code>showMenu</code> -method on the Menu instance, saving the return value (the user response) in a variable.
-Pass this variable as you call the <code>doAction</code> method in Main.
+Convert the value to an int before using it as an argument in a call to the <code>doAction</code> method in Main.

 ---